promiseowolabi/aws-datasync-migration-workshop/workshops/scality-object-migration/EN/module4/README.md

 In this module you added some new objects to the object storage bucket prior to cutover.
 You then ran the DataSync task a second time to pick up any object changes and copy them to S3.
 Finally, you checked the S3 bucket to confirm that the new files were transfered.

-With all of the data copied from the NFS server to S3, you are now ready to perform the cutover.
+With all of the data copied from the Scality object storage to S3, you are now ready to perform the cutover.

 Go to [Module 5](../module5/).